COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 As with their other tents, the inner and fly are linked making it easy to pitch without having to faff around threading poles through sleeves with all the attendant risk of damage.
 Another significant benefit of external pole systems is of course that if a pole does break, the fly is less likely to be damaged

 They claim that "the geodesic construction and the specially designed clips enable bombproof stability in stormy regions".
-The Power Atreus is one of a number of new models using this system and while it certainly isn't as quick to pitch on your own as the older hook and bungee system, it does give a very solid structure once it is up.
-It's almost as though it's been engineered rather than sewn together.
-It's easy to pitch on your own, but easier with two.
+The Power Atreus is one of a number of new models using this system.
+It's easy to put up, but not as quick to pitch on your own as the hook and bungee system used on some other models.

 Read more -